czechue/webpack-js-app/README.md

-## Re
+## Recommendation

-It is highly recommended to use https://parceljs.org/ instead of this starter, because Parcel does the same and much more, much better :)
+It is highly recommended to use https://parceljs.org/ instead of this starter, because Parcel does the same and much more, much better, much easier :)

 ## Webpack JS App - webpack 4 (4.29.6) JavaScript boilerplate